automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

 ## A simple problem with data providers:

-Let&#8217;s assume that you want to write tests for a simple method `add()`in a `Calculator` class which takes 2 nos, adds them up and verifies the result is equal to an expected value.
+Let's assume that you want to write tests for a simple method `add()`in a `Calculator` class which takes 2 nos, adds them up and verifies the result is equal to an expected value.

 Below code represents the `Calculator` class.<figure class="wp-block-embed is-type-rich">